Harvard expert compares 1918 flu, COVID-19

 Q&A

-Olga Jones
+Olga Jonas

 GAZETTE: What are the differences between the 1918 flu pandemic and the 2019 coronavirus pandemic?
 What are the similarities?